| Title: | Non-Linear Mendelian Randomization On Partially Summarized Data |

 q |

-the number of quantiles the exposure distribution is to be split into.
-Within each quantile a causal effect will be fitted, known as a localised average causal effect (LACE).
+The number of quantiles the exposure distribution is to be split into.
+Within each quantile a causal effect will be estimated, known as a localised average causal effect (LACE).
 The default is deciles (i.e. 10 quantiles). |

 prestrat |